How Baku event permits actually work: a planner's guide

 - planner

-Birtour is a Baku-based DMC and acts as the named applicant on event permits across Azerbaijan.
+Birtour is a Baku-based DMC and we act as the named applicant on event permits across Azerbaijan.
 Across several hundred applications since 2019, drone permits clear in 8 to 14 working days, road closures in 9 working days for non-central routes, and Cabinet-level blackout windows in 4 to 6 weeks.
-This piece is what those timelines, cost ranges, and decision-makers actually look like for international planners pricing a Baku program.
+This piece is what those timelines, cost ranges and decision-makers look like for international planners pricing a Baku program, re-checked against the authorities' own pages in August 2026.

 Treat this as working knowledge, not legal advice.
 Final permit decisions sit with the relevant authority, not with us.